whiteribbonalliance/dashboard-api/README.md

     3. `dashboard_path` Required - Path to access the dashboard in the front.
     4. `seo_title` Required - Title of the dashboard for SEO.
     5. `seo_meta_description` Required - A description of the dashboard for SEO.
-    6. `file` Required - Your CSV filename.
-    7. `file_link` Optional - A direct link to the CSV file. `file_link` will be prioritized over `file`.
+    6. `file` Required - This can either be a local file in the config folder, a direct link or from the cloud service defined in the env variables. e.g. `"file" : {"local" : "file.csv"}` or `"file" : {"link" : "https://example.com/file.csv"}` or `"file" : {"cloud" : "blob_name.csv"}`.
+This file has to be lemmatized, read step 5.
-    8. `respondent_noun_singular`: Optional - Respondent noun singular.
+    7. `respondent_noun_singular`: Optional - Respondent noun singular.
-    9. `respondent_noun_plural`: Optional - Respondent noun plural.
+    8. `respondent_noun_plural`: Optional - Respondent noun plural.
-    10. `video_link` - Optional - A Link to a video related to the dashboard.
+    9. `video_link` - Optional - A Link to a video related to the dashboard.
-    11. `about_us_link` - Optional - Link to a page about the campaign.
+    10. `about_us_link` - Optional - Link to a page about the campaign.
-    12. `questions` Optional - If there's more than one response included in the data, add the question that relates to it inside `config.json` at `questions` e.g. `"questions": {"q1": "Question 1", "q2" : "Question 2"}`, the user will be able to see the questions in the front-end and switch between responses.
+    11. `questions` Optional - If there's more than one response included in the data, add the question that relates to it inside `config.json` at `questions` e.g. `"questions": {"q1": "Question 1", "q2" : "Question 2"}`, the user will be able to see the questions in the front-end and switch between responses.
-    13. `parent_categories` Required - use the example data structure to build a list of categories.
+    12. `parent_categories` Required - use the example data structure to build a list of categories.
 This is a list of parent-categories and each parent-category can include a list of sub-categories.
-In the case that there is no hierarchy of categories, create a parent category with `code` as an empty string and include the categories as its sub-categories. in the CSV file the sub-categories for responses should be added at `q1_canonical_code` etc.
+In the case that there is no hierarchy of categories, create a parent category with `code` as an empty string and include the categories as its sub-categories. in the CSV file the sub-categories for responses should be added at `q1_canonical_code`.
 4. Copy your CSV file to the new config folder.
-5. Lemmatize the responses in the CSV file, do so by running `python lemmatize_responses.py my_campaign_code` with the new campaign code.
+5. Lemmatize the responses in the CSV file, set `file` to `{"local" : "your-csv-file-name.csv"}` and run `python lemmatize_responses.py my_campaign_code`, replace `my_campaign_code` with your new campaign code.
-6. Apply translations, read the `Translations` section for more information.
+6. Create translations for the front, read the `Translations` section for more information.
-7. Optional - If you wish to use a link instead to load the CSV file, after lemmatizing the data, upload the CSV file to your hosting of choice and add the direct link at `file_link` inside `config.json`. `file_link` will be prioritized over `file`.

 When a new campaign is created, its dashboard will be accessible in the front-end using the `dashboard_path` from the config after a build has been created in the front-end.

-Note: If the configuration has been updated, a new build is required in the front-end to reflect the changes.
-Changes also includes enabling or disabling translations.
+*Note: If the configuration has been updated, a new build is required in the front-end to reflect the changes.
+Changes also includes enabling or disabling translations.*

 ## Translations